KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/upgrade.hbs.md

 # Upgrading Cloud Native Runtimes

-This topic tells you how to upgrade Cloud Native Runtimes for Tanzu to the latest version.
+This topic tells you how to upgrade Cloud Native Runtimes (CNRs) for Tanzu to the latest version.

 ## <a id='overview'></a> Overview